Create IP reconciliation policies at the configuration (IPv4 only), block, or network level.

-- Seed IP Address—enter the IPv6 address of the router or layer 3 switch from which the network discovery operation is to start.
+- Seed IP Address—enter the IP address of the router or layer 3 switch from which the network discovery operation is to start.

-- Multi-Seed IP Addresses—enter the IPv6 addresses of the routers or layer 3 switches where you want the network discovery operation to start.
-In the text field, enter an IPv6 address and click Add Another.
+- Multi-Seed IP Addresses—enter the IP addresses of the routers or layer 3 switches where you want the network discovery operation to start.
+In the text field, enter an IP address and click Add Another.
 The IP address appears in a list beneath the text field.
-To remove the IPv6 address from the list, click Remove beside an IPv6 address.
+To remove the IP address from the list, click Remove beside an IP address.
 This option appears only when selecting the Snmp method.
 To minimize heavy traffic and impact on the network, you can add multiple IP addresses.

 - Default Gateway Address—select this option to use the Address Manager’s default gateway address as the starting point for the network discovery.

 - Version—select the SNMP version running on the router or layer 3 switch.
-Refer to the device’s documentation to determine which SNMP version it is running.
+Refer to the device’s documentation to determine which SNMP version it's running.

 - Port Number—enter a value to indicate the SNMP port Address Manager uses to communicate with the router or switch.
 The default port is 161.

 - Community String—type the SNMP Community String used for authentication and click Add.
 The Community String appears in the list.
 You can add up to 100 Community Strings to the list.
 Strings are used in the order presented in the list.
 To remove a string, select it from the list and click Remove.
 To change the order of items in the list, select an item in the list and click Move up or Move down.